wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

     | HTTP     | `http://<SI_TOOLING_HOST>:<HTTP_PORT>/business-rules`   | `http://0.0.0.0:9090/business-rules`  |
     | HTTPS    | `https://<SI_TOOLING_HOST>:<HTTPS_PORT>/business-rules` | `https://0.0.0.0:9443/business-rules` |

+    !!!tip
+        The URLs given above are the defaul URLs.
+If required, you can change the host name (i.e., `0.0.0.0`) or the web UI application name (i.e., `business-rules`).
+For instructions, see [Changing the IP address and Context Path of SI Tooling](../setup/change-hostname-and-context-path.md).

     This opens the following:

     ![No Business Rule Exists](../images/working-with-business-rules/no-business-rules-exist.png)